josefadamcik/josefadamcik.cz/_posts/2022-06-09-starforged-valentin-session-7.md

 "Fuck!
 Somebody just killed him in a cold blood."

 "You did everything you could, that was a bad stab, " said Kayla.
-"It's not your fault.""
+"It's not your fault."

 "Well, I didn't have to drag him with us around.
 I swear I am gonna find the one who did this.
 They are gonna pay."